luistm/banksaurus/README.md

 This is a work in progress and is mainly a way to learn software stuff.

-For now, it offers only a command line interface is available.
+For now, it offers only a command line interface.

 Currently it works only with [Caixa Geral de Depositos](https://www.cgd.pt) exported csv file.